chemerisuk/cordova-support-android-plugin/README.md

 -keep public class * extends org.apache.cordova.CordovaPlugin
 ```

-Because `ReflectiveCordovaPlugin` uses method names to invoke appropriate action you should keep any methods marked with `@CordovaMethod`:
+`ReflectiveCordovaPlugin` uses method names to match an appropriate action.
+Therefore you should keep names for methods with `@CordovaMethod` annotation:

 ```
 -keepclassmembers class ** {